-The power requirements for all models: 120 VAC, 1 $\emptyset$ , 60 Hz., 12A.
+The power requirements for all models: 120 VAC, 1 \emptyset , 60 Hz., 12A.

-Accessories requiring 120 VAC power sources such as electronic air cleaners and humidifier transformers may be powered from the ST9103 EFT.
-Do not use the direct drive motor connections as a power source, since there is a high risk of damaging the accessories by exposure to high voltage from the autogenerating windings of the direct drive motor.
+Accessories requiring 120 VAC power sources such as electronic air cleaners and humidifier transformers may be powered from the fan timer board where provisions have been made for such connections.
+Do not use the direct drive motor connections as a power source, since there is a high risk of damaging the accessories by exposure to high voltage from the auto-generating windings of the direct drive motor.